moshkomaxim/CS50W/Project 2/wiki/entries/CSS.md

 # CSS

 CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.

 You have exacly the same

+What about this?